Share your insights

 • Vasa praevia is rare, occurring in approximately 1 in 2,500 to 5,000 pregnancies.

-• The condition is associated with a high risk of fetal mortality if undiagnosed before labor begins.
+• The condition is associated with a high risk of foetal mortality if undiagnosed before labour begins.

-• Velamentous cord insertion (the umbilical cord inserts into the fetal membranes outside the placental margin, then travels within the membranes to the placenta).
+• Velamentous cord insertion (the umbilical cord inserts into the foetal membranes outside the placental margin, then travels within the membranes to the placenta).

 • Multiple gestations.